joncodo/Crib/README.md

 The final goal is to have people play their player classes against one another and see who wins.

 Crib Rules: http://en.wikipedia.org/wiki/Rules_of_cribbage

+How to run this???

+Download the souce files and store them in a local directory.

+Then run ruby crib.rb

+You should see the output.

+To run the tests:

+rspec spec

+Or you can test them one by one.